chrisnmorrison/lms-italian-studies-department/README.md

 ### 6. Unique Design

 Both the LMS and mobile app were designed by working closely with the client.
-They use some of the client's favourite colours, and since it was build for the OttawaU Italian Studies Department, use the colors of Italy.
+They use some of the client's favourite colours, and since it was built for the OttawaU Italian Studies Department, use the colors of Italy.